 - and the SAGICOR-sponsored Best Health Education Journalism for ‘The Neglected HIV Vulnerable Population’.

-The People’s Choice Award which is determined by public voting was this year named in honour of CBU Hall of Famer, Shida Bolai.
+The People’s Choice Award which is determined by public voting was this year named in honour of CBU Caribbean Media Hall Of Famer, Shida Bolai.
 The trophy was won by Great

 Belize Productions Ltd. for ‘Corona the Hawksbill Embarks on an Information Gathering Journey’.